basshelal/ESP32-RemoteCamera/README.md

 alias esp-export=". $IDF_PATH/export.sh"
 ```
-Change the above appropriately, you will need to call `esp-export` once before any ESP-IDF operations
+Change the above appropriately, you will need to call `esp-export` once per terminal session before
-such as `idf.py build`
+any ESP-IDF operations such as `idf.py build`

-### CLion
+#### CLion

 Add the environment script [`./setup-env.sh`](./setup-env.sh) to the current toolchain
 so that CLion loads the path variables correctly, this solves the issue with unknown C, CXX and ASM compilers